Maryam Babangida: First lady

 She reached out to the first ladies of other African countries to emphasize the effective role they can play in improving the lives of their people.

 Her book, Home Front: Nigerian Army Officers and Their Wives, published in 1988, emphasized the value of the work that women perform in the home in support of their husbands, and has been criticized by feminists.

-Working with the National Council for Women's Societies (NCWS) she had significant influence, helping gain support for programmes such as the unpopular SFEM (Special Foreign Exchange Market) program to cut subsidies, and to devalue and fix the currency.
+Working with the National Council for Women's Societies (NCWS), she had significant influence, helping gain support for programmes such as the unpopular SFEM (Special Foreign Exchange Market) program to cut subsidies, and to devalue and fix the currency.
 She also established a glamorous persona.
 Talking about the opening of the seven-day Better Life Fair in 1990, one journalist said "She was like a Roman empress on a throne, regal and resplendent in a stone-studded flowing outfit that defied description..."
 Women responded to her as a role model, and her appeal lasted long after her husband fell from power.

 Illness and death

-On 15 November 2009, rumours circulated that the former first lady had died in her hospital bed at the University of California (UCLA) Jonsson Comprehensive Cancer Center in Los Angeles over complications arising from terminal ovarian cancer.
+On November 15, 2009, rumours circulated that the former first lady had died in her hospital bed at the University of California (UCLA) Jonsson Comprehensive Cancer Center in Los Angeles over complications arising from terminal ovarian cancer.
 However, an aide to the former president, said "Mrs Maryam Babangida is alive ...
 I told her about the spreading rumour in Nigeria concerning her death and she laughed, saying those carrying the rumour would die before her."

-Maryam died aged 61 from ovarian cancer on 27 December 2009 in a Los Angeles, California, hospital.
+At 61 years old, Maryam died due to ovarian cancer on 27 December 2009 in a Los Angeles, California, hospital.
 Her husband was at her side as she died.
 President of the Senate of Nigeria, David Mark, was said to have broken down into tears upon hearing the news.
-On March 19, 2020, Governor Ifeanyi Okowa accompanied by Governor Aminu Waziri Tambuwal immortalised the memories of Maryam Babangida by commissioning the Maryam Babangida way in Delta state capital, Asaba.
+On March 19, 2020, Governor Ifeanyi Okowa accompanied by Governor Aminu Waziri Tambuwal immortalised the memories of Maryam Babangida by commissioning the Maryam Babangida Way in Delta state capital, Asaba.

 The Times of Nigeria reported on her death that she was "considered to be one of the greatest women in Africa today".